...

 The Seagull Project develops custom, long-form rehearsal processes’ to create productions that best reflect the artistry of the play, the artists, and their community.
 Inspired by the work of Anton Chekhov, the company has produced all four of Chekhov’s major works, and they toured their production of The Seagull to the historic Ilkhom Theatre in Tashkent Uzbekistan in 2014.

-Gavin (he/him) is a director, producer, and dramaturg.
-He is the Artistic Director of The Seagull Project, for which he has directed at ACT Theatre, Hugo House, Lewis and Clark College, and the Ilkhom Theatre in Tashkent, Uzbekistan.
-He was the recipient of the Gregory Award for Outstanding Production for The Seagull Project’s 2015 The Three Sisters.
-Gavin was a founding member of the interdisciplinary group Cheat Day, which premiered their full-length concert/immersive event at Nii Modo in 2018, and performed in Seattle, NYC, and Lima-Peru.
-He was the Co-Founder and Director of Creative Development for the Umbrella Project.
-He currently teaches at Path With Art, Coyote Central, and Seattle University.
+Gavin Reub (he/him) is a multidisciplinary director, producer, and dramaturg.
+He is the Artistic Director of The Seagull Project, for which he directed and co-adapted The Lower Depths, co-produced with Intiman Theatre, winning The Gregory Award for Outstanding Direction of a Play.
+He won the Gregory Award for Outstanding Production in 2015 for their The Three Sisters.
+With The Seagull Project he has directed at ACT Theatre, Hugo House, Lewis and Clark College, and the Ilkhom Theatre in Tashkent Uzbekistan.
+Gavin was a founding member of interdisciplinary group Cheat Day, which premiered their full-length concert/immersive event at Nii Modo in 2018, and performed in venues across Seattle, NYC, and Lima-Peru.
+He was the Co-Founder and Director of Creative Development for Umbrella Project, a new play accelerator.
+He currently teaches at Path With Art, and Seattle University.
 He graduated from the University of Washington, is a member of artsEquity, a 2021 resident artist at Jack Straw Cultural Center, and a member of the 2014 Lincoln Center Directors Lab.
-Love to Rachel and Oly.
-For more: @gzreebz
+For more: @gavinreub

 INTIMAN MEMBERSHIP